Biodiversity Data Journal :

 Britain, fauna, Trigonalyidae, Trigonalyoidea

 The biology of trigonalids is unusual and is most similar to that of the ichneumonid subfamily Eucerotinae.
 The eggs are laid on foliage and only hatch when consumed by sawfly or lepidopteran larvae (in which respect they differ from eucerotines).
 Further development takes place as a hyperparasitoid of a primary parasitoid within the sawfly or lepidopteran larva.
 Sometimes development takes place as a parasitoid of a vespid larva if the secondary host is taken as prey by vespids.
-Some species have been reported to be primary parasitoids of sawfly larvae (biology summarised in Carmean and Kimsey 1998).
-Pseudogonalos hahnii has not been reared in Britain but there are European rearing records from several Lepidoptera species (summarised by Carmean and Kimsey 1998).
+Some species have been reported to be primary parasitoids of sawfly larvae (biology summarised in

-Pseudogonalos hahnii (Spinola), same specimen as in Fig. 1.
+Pseudogonalos hahnii is illustrated in Fig.

 [species] taxon deleted from the British and Irish list